 Cavalier has very good shade tolerance.
 It can survive on about four or five hours of direct sunlight per day.
-The Palisades Zoysia and the Raleigh St. Augustine require three to four more hours of direct sunlight per day.
+The Palisades Zoysia and the Raleigh St. Augustine require six or seven hours of direct sunlight per day.
 So if you’ve got a fair amount of shade giving you only that four or five hours of direct sunlight, Cavalier could certainly be a good grass.

 That four or five hours is an absolute minimum.
 If you get less than that, trees are going to have to be trimmed or removed or whatever, to be able to get your grass to thrive.

 Cavalier Zoysia grass is highly disease resistant.
 It’s immune to tropical sod webworms, fall army worms, tawny mole crickets, hunting billbug, and differential grasshoppers.
 It’s slightly susceptible to the Zoysia grass mite.

 Most people are concerned about the leaf thickness and density of the grass when they’re trying to decide between grass varieties.

 Cavalier Zoysia grass and Emerald Zoysia are fine-bladed Zoysias.
 If you compare these varieties with Bermuda grass, they’ll look more like Bermuda grass than St. Augustine.
 However these Zoysia grasses have a different growing habit than Bermuda grasses.